+33 (0)5 47 74 26 85 | contact@novaptech.com

 Size

-Small molecules (30 to 60 nt) that display better access to their target
+Small molecules (10-20 kDa) that display better access to their target

 Development process